-Successful field placement learning requires a high degree of coordination among the BSW Field Education Coordinator; the BSW Program Director; faculty field advisor; the field instructor and agency; the faculty advisor and the student.
+Successful learning in the field placement requires a high degree of coordination among numerous people: the BSW Field Education Coordinator, the BSW Program Director, the faculty advisor; the instructor of the field seminar, the field instructor and agency staff; and the student.
+The specific roles and responsibilities of each are described below.